UnionOfRAD/manual/jp/01_getting_started/01_installation.md

 Lastly, you'll want to set up the li3 command so it's easy to use as you move around your filesystem.
 The li3 command assists in tasks like code generation, documentation, and testing.

-To do so, add the Lithium's console library directory to your shell's path.
+To do so, add the li3's console library directory to your shell's path.
 For our example above, and assuming you're using the bash shell, you'd add something like the following to your `~/.bash_profile` file:

 	PATH=$PATH:/path/to/docroot/lithium/libraries/lithium/console